Agneepath (2012 film)

 Karan Johar had harboured intentions of remaking the original Agneepath ever since its release, which was produced by his father Yash Johar.
 Despite receiving critical acclaim, the film was a commercial failure and brought Yash to financial ruin.
-Believing that he was not qualified to direct an action film, Johar approached Malhotra, his associate director on My Name is Khan (2010), to helm the project.
+Believing that he was not qualified to direct an action film, Karan Johar approached Karan Malhotra, his associate director on My Name is Khan (2010), to helm the project.
 He considered the film to be a tribute to his father.
 Principal photography of Agneepath took place in Diu and Mumbai, with several accidents taking place on the sets.
 The music of the film was composed by Ajay–Atul, with lyrics written by Amitabh Bhattacharya.
 As with the original, the title is taken from a poem of the same name by Harivansh Rai Bachchan, which forms a thematic link through the film, both literally and metaphorically.

 Agneepath was theatrically released in India on 26 January 2012, coinciding with the Republic Day celebrations, and in 2650 screens worldwide.
 Produced on a budget of ₹58 crore, the film broke the record for the highest-opening day for a film in India and became a commercial success with a worldwide gross of over ₹193 crore, emerging as the fifth highest-grossing Hindi film of 2012.
-Critics highlighted Malhotra's direction and Roshan's performance as praiseworthy, with many considering it to be superior to the original film.
-At the 58th Filmfare Awards, Agneepath received 5 nominations, including Best Actor (Roshan) and Best Supporting Actor (Kapoor).
+The film received positive reviews from film critics in India with praise directed towards its direction, screenplay, music, cinematography and performances (particularly those of Roshan, Dutt and Kapoor).
+At the 58th Filmfare Awards, Agneepath received 5 nominations, including Best Actor Hrithik Roshan's single performances and single role and single fictional character and single costume and (Hrithik Roshan) and Best Supporting Actor (Rishi Kapoor).
 Additionally, it won 5 IIFA Awards and 4 Zee Cine Awards.